John Harris (Australian settler): Community activity

 Harris also participated in the Gaol and Orphan Committee in addition to exploring the Hunter River with Francis Barrallier, a French explorer in 1801.

-In the later months of 1801, Harris accompanied James Grant, a naval officer, Lieutenant Colonel William Paterson and artist John Lewin to further investigate the Hunter River and Port Steven's in the Lady Nelson.
+In the later months of 1801, Harris accompanied James Grant, a naval officer, Lieutenant Colonel William Paterson and artist John Lewin to further investigate the Hunter River and Port Steven's in Lady Nelson.
 Harris was additionally involved in establishing the Bank of New South Wales and was elected as one of the first directors in February 1817.

 Harris community activities, specifically helping with the liquor trade won the admiration and respect from Governor Philip Gidley King and was employed as a deputy judge advocate in courts martial.